Winter Lung Care: Clear Steps for Stronger Breathing This Season

 Stay Active

-• Breathing Exercises: Techniques like diaphragmatic breathing enhance lung function.
+• Breathing Exercises: Techniques like diaphragmatic breathing improve lung activities.

 Quit Smoking

-• Support Programs: Utilize resources to quit smoking.
+• Support Programs: Utilise resources to quit smoking.

 • Avoid Secondhand Smoke: It exacerbates respiratory irritation.